pkking/quick-mirror-openeuler/README.rst

 If you have to add a module after the fact (i.e. you already have fedora-enchilada and you want to add fedora-alt), note that rsync will not pick up any hardlinks.
-You can of course do the download and then run hardlink afterwards, or do a full transfer (i.e. using ``-t 0``).
-To minimize the time spent counting files, you use a configuration file which specifies only the modules with which the new module shares hardlinks.
-Most of the hardlinks are
+You can of course do the download and then run hardlink afterwards, or do a full transfer (i.e. using ``-t 0``, though this will not be quick).
+To minimize the time spent counting files, you can use a configuration file which specifies only the modules with which the new module shares hardlinks.
+Most of the hardlinks are between:
-between:

 * fedora-archive and fedora-enchilada